The Ultimate In Birding Tours

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.

-GUATEMALA BIRDING TOUR WITH HONDURAS: DETAILED ITINERARY
+GUATEMALA & HONDURAS BIRDING TOUR: DETAILED ITINERARY

-Guatemala: Day 1 The main section of our Guatemala birding tour will begin this evening at Guatemala City, the capital of Guatemala.
+The main section of our Guatemala birding tour will begin this evening at Guatemala City, the capital of Guatemala.
 Our hotel has an airport shuttle service.

 Our exploration of the very bird-rich Los Tarrales Natural Reserve will encompass a variety of habitats ranging from Pacific lowland rainforest in the lower part to foothill forest higher up on the slopes of Volcán Atitlan.